xzyang87/apple-developer-account-client/README.md

 Thanks to [Spaceship of fastlane](https://github.com/fastlane/fastlane/tree/master/spaceship), it has done all the dirty work of categorizing and modeling of APIs of Apple Developer Center, we don't need to do the web scraping work anymore.

-What **Apple Developer Account Client** do is to use this powerful "spaceship" to monitor all the certificates and provising profiles in all teams of an Apple developer account.
-It lists those are about to expire in 2 months, and also expired ones, for you to deal with an already messy account.

 ## Installation